dansmyers/IntroToCS/Labs/8-Sequences.md

 <br/>

 If you experiment, you'll observe that this version of the program stuggles with context, because it isn't actually keeping track of the user's requests or GPT's responses.
-Each interaction submits just one user input at a time, so there's no way for the model to make user of previous parts of the conversation.
+Each interaction submits just one user input at a time, so there's no way for the model to make use of previous parts of the conversation.

 To get interactive behavior, we need to **keep track of the previous interactions** and include them with the prompt.